The Committee of Fifty for the Investigation of the Liquor Problem was formed to study Scientific Temperance Instruction.

 Committee of Fifty

-In 1893, a group of scholars formed the Committee of Fifty for the Investigation of the Liquor Problem.5 It sought to determine facts rather than promote any theory or point of view.6 Dr. John S. Billings of Johns Hopkins University headed the Committee of Fifty.
+In 1893, a group of scholars formed the Committee of Fifty for the Investigation of the Liquor Problem.5 It sought to determine facts rather than promote any point of view.6 Dr. John S. Billings of Johns Hopkins University headed the Committee.

 A subcommittee found the WCTU’s program of temperance instruction seriously defective.
-The committee contended that children should not be taught and forced to memorize “facts” that they would later find to be incorrect.
-This instructional approach was seen as inappropriate and doomed to backfire.
+The committee said that children should not be taught and forced to memorize “facts” that they would later find to be false.
+They saw this approach as doomed to backfire.

 “Alcohol is a Poison”

-By making such unqualified assertions as “Alcohol is a colorless liquid poison,” the WCTU-approved textbooks clearly conveyed the false impression that alcohol is poison in any amount and is always harmful.7 By constant repetition of the word poison and by making numerous exaggerations and false statements, the approved texts attempted to mislead and frighten young people into abstinence.
+By making such unqualified assertions as “Alcohol is a colorless liquid poison,” the approved textbooks taught that alcohol is poison in any amount.
+And that it is always harmful.7 The books constantly repeated the word poison.
+They also made many false statements.
+So they tried to mislead and frighten young people into abstinence.

-The Committee of Fifty believed that instruction should be based on facts so that students could form their own educated opinions.
+The Committee of Fifty believed that instruction should be based on facts.
+Then students could form their own informed judgements.

 They “should not be taught that the drinking of a glass or two of wine by a grown-up person is very dangerous.”8